TehGM/EinherjiBot/README.md

   }
 }
 ```
-7. *(optional)* If you're registered with Inara API, create a following section in `appsecrets.json`, replacing all tags as needed:
+7. *(optional)* If you're registered with Inara API, create a following section in `appsecrets.json`, replacing all tags as needed.
+Note: not prividing these values will disable Elite Dangerous Community Goals checker feature.
 ```json
 "EliteCommunityGoals": {
   "InaraAppInDevelopment": true,